UKCloud/documentation/articles/openstack/ostack-how-use-hystax.md

     ![Hystax Status Success](images/hystax10.jpg)

 > [!IMPORTANT]
 > **Cleanup procedure**
 >
-> 1. Once the instance / workload has been replicated and is running, raise a support request to flatten the replicated volume of the target instance.
+> 1. Once the instance / workload has been replicated and is running, raise a service request to flatten the replicated volume of the target instance.
 >
-> 2. After you have had confirmation that the volume has been flattened and you are happy the instance is working as expected, you can delete the workload from hystax.
+> 2. After you've had confirmation that the volume has been flattened and you're happy the instance is working as expected, you can delete the workload from Hystax Acura.

 ## Known issues